-- 64. Count IV of the Amended Complaint asserts a claim under 14 M.R.S. § 7551-B, which imposes liability for intentionally entering another person's property without permission and "damag[ing] any road, drainage ditch, culvert, bridge, sign or paint marking . . ."
+64. Count IV of the Amended Complaint asserts a claim under 14 M.R.S. § 7551-B, which imposes liability for intentionally entering another person's property without permission and "damag [ing] any road, drainage ditch, culvert, bridge, sign or paint marking . . ."
 Id. § 7551-B(1)(A).
 Intentionally caused damage subjects the responsible person to double damages.
 Id. § 7551-B(2).
-This count is relevant to the Plaintiff's claims for damage to the Taylor Road and the Taylor 1 spur road. - 65.
-The fact that, by virtue of the License Agreement, Plaintiff granted BHE and Hawkeye license to enter and travel over the Property does not preclude him from asserting the statutory trespass and damage claims in Counts III and IV against Emera and Hawkeye.
-Because the Plaintiff's essential contention is that BHE and Hawkeye exceeded and violated the terms of entry and use permitted by the License Agreement, he is entitled to pursue the statutory remedies to the extent that his Property was entered beyond what was permitted, and to the extent his Property was damaged beyond "normal wear and tear" and not restored. - 66.
-Lastly, Count VI of the Amended Complaint asserts what appears to be a common law trespass claim against both Defendants, claiming that they entered and used the Taylor 1 spur road without Plaintiff's permission, and also that they converted the spur road, which the Amended Complaint says had been only a "twitch trail" or skidder trail not suitable for vehicle travel, into a graveled road, without Plaintiff's consent.
+This count is relevant to the Plaintiff's claims for damage to the Taylor Road and the Taylor 1 spur road.

+65. The fact that, by virtue of the License Agreement, Plaintiff granted BHE and Hawkeye license to enter and travel over the Property precludes him from asserting the statutory trespass and damage claims in Count IV against Emera and Hawkeye.
+Because section 7551-B explicitly imposes liability only upon "[a] person who intentionally enters the land of another without permission . . ." and because BHE and Hawkeye had Plaintiff's permission to enter on and use the Taylor Road as well as the spur road, he cannot hold them liable under section 7551-B. (Note that this conclusion does not apply to Plaintiff's section 7552 claim in Count III because that section imposes liability for damaging trees without permission, without any reference to the manner of entry onto the property, and Plaintiff did not give the Defendants permission to damage trees).

+66. Lastly, Count VI of the Amended Complaint asserts what appears to be a common law trespass claim against both Defendants, claiming that they entered and used the Taylor 1 spur road without Plaintiff's permission, and also that they converted the spur road, which the Amended Complaint says had been only a "twitch trail" or skidder trail not suitable for vehicle travel, into a graveled road, without Plaintiff's consent.